mugane-wahome/exams/README.md

 These features would be awesome to have, but they might be challenging to implement due to their complexity.

 1. User roles for teachers and students, and even class grouping.
 This feature would enable schools to use the app to assign practice work and homework.
-2. Identifying the user weaknesses and suggesting quizzes to improve on those.
+2. Identifying the user's weaknesses and suggesting quizzes to improve on those.
 3. Provide Burmese translation for words on hover or click

 ## 🤝 Let's Collaborate